AliAhmadi24/Redis-installation-and-test-in-Python-and-Cpp/README.md

 # 4. Install Redis on CPP:
 In CPP you need to install both hiredis and redis-plus-plus.
-Attention:  Please ensure that only one version of hiredis and redis-plus-plus installed on your system.
+Attention:  Please ensure that only one version of hiredis and redis-plus-plus are installed on your system.
 ## 4.1.
 Update your system using following commands:

     sudo apt update